Skip to main content Skip to navigation

 Next steps

 At Warwick, we all contribute to the conversation and it's this on-going dialogue that helps us learn from each other.
-Look out for future opportunities to share your feedback including in the Term 3 Student Feedback Survey.
-The National Student Survey is currently open to final year students, and the Postgraduate Taught and Postgraduate Research Experience surveys will open in Term 3.
+Look out for future opportunities to share your feedback including in the Welcome Week survey (if you’ve recently joined us), and of course our Term 1 Student Feedback Survey.